TL;DR

 Why Argus wins for most people

 Most AI assistants ask you to either (a) build the assistant yourself, or (b) pay enterprise pricing for features you will not use.
 Argus does neither.
-The workflows that actually matter — a daily briefing, inbox triage, meeting prep, a plan for your day — are already built and running within five minutes of signup.
+The workflows that actually matter are already built and running within five minutes of signup:

 Simpler.
 More affordable.
 More practical.
 That is the entire pitch.